-This post has been read 8140 times!
+This news has been read 8216 times!

 CANNES, France, May 17, (AP): The Cannes red carpet sprang to life again Tuesday with the premiere of the Louis XV period drama “Jeanne du Barry,” with Johnny Depp, as the French Riviera movie pageant launched a star-studded and potentially controversyrife 76th edition.
 Throngs of onlookers shouted “Johnny!” as Depp, in purple-hued sunglasses signed autographs and edged back into the spotlight following his explosive trial last year with ex-wife Amber Heard.
 “Jeanne du Barry,” directed and co-starring Maïwenn, has been billed as Depp’s comeback – though his prominent presence at Cannes has been hotly debated.
 A coterie of stars streamed down Cannes’ famous red carpet for the opening night ceremony, including Brie Larson, Uma Thurman, Gong Li, Elle Fanning, Catherine Deneuve (who graces this year’s festival poster) and a blue-haired Helen Mirren, who carried a fan labeled #worthit.
 During the opening ceremony, Michael Douglas received an honorary Palme d’Or, with his wife, Catherine Zeta-Jones and their daughter, Carys Zeta Douglas, looking on from the audience.
 “I’m even older than the festival,” said Douglas, 78, after receiving a warm standing ovation.